franck44/franck44.github.io/_pages/about.md

 Publications
 =====
 I have published more than 90 research papers in peer-reviewed journals & conferences, 1 US patent and several software packages.
-I am serving regularly on program committees of top-tier conferences.
+I am serving regularly on program committees of top-tier conferences including: